Collapsible Linear Blocks for Super-Efficient Super Resolution: Experimental Setup and Results

-We now use the performance estimator for \armNPU NPU to simulate the hardware performance of different models running 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
-Table~\ref{hardwareRes} first shows MACs, DRAM Usage, Runtime and FPS for FSRCNN~\cite{fsrcnn} and \armSRDOT-M5\footnote{As mentioned, for hardware efficiency, we replace PReLU with ReLU in both \armSRDOT-M5 and FSRCNN, and also removed the input-to-output residual in \armSRDOT-M5.
-Again, both networks lose minimal PSNR (0.1dB).} when converting a 1080p image to 4K resolution.
+The system architecture can be summarized as follows: CPU $\leftrightarrow$ DRAM $\leftrightarrow$ (DMA) $\leftrightarrow$ NPU SRAM $\leftrightarrow$ NPU MAC array.
+We use the performance estimator for \armNPU NPU for different models running 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
+Table~\ref{hardwareRes} first shows MACs, DRAM Usage (to account for data movement between external and on-chip memories), Runtime and FPS for FSRCNN~\cite{fsrcnn} and \armSRDOT-M5\footnote{For hardware efficiency, we replace PReLU with ReLU in both \armSRDOT-M5 and FSRCNN, and also removed the input-to-output residual in \armSRDOT-M5.
+Both networks lose similar PSNR (0.1dB).} when converting a 1080p image to 4K resolution.
 As evident, even though \armSRDOT-M5 has $2\times$ fewer MACs than FSRCNN, the runtime is improved by $6.15\times$.
-This is because the hardware performance is guided not just by MACs but also the memory bandwidth\footnote{If data is not available to MAC units, they cannot perform the compute.
+This is because the hardware performance is guided not just by MACs but also the memory bandwidth\footnote{If data is not available to MAC units, they cannot compute.
 Hence, both memory usage and MACs are important for efficiency.}.
-The memory bandwidth for SISR tasks is heavily dependent on the sizes of activations.
+The memory bandwidth for SISR is heavily dependent on the activation sizes.
 For FSRCNN, the size of the largest activation tensor is $H\times W\times 56$, whereas for \armSRDOT-M5, it is $H\times W\times 16$, where $H\times W$ are the dimensions of low-resolution input.
-That is, \armSRDOT-M5's largest tensor is $3.5\times$ smaller than that of FSRCNN.
-We see that the DRAM use is correspondingly $2\times$ smaller in \armSRDOT-M5 than FSRCNN.
+That is, \armSRDOT-M5's largest tensor is $3.5\times$ smaller than that of FSRCNN and thus the DRAM use is correspondingly $2\times$ smaller in \armSRDOT-M5 than FSRCNN.
 This results in an overall $6.15\times$ better runtime.
 This shows the challenges of running real-world SISR on constrained devices and how \armSR significantly outperforms FSRCNN.

 \paragraph{Further optimizations to get up to $\bm{8\times}$ better runtime.} As mentioned, DRAM usage for SISR application is naturally very high due to large input images (e.g., a 1080p input has $1920\times 1080$ dimensions).
 To further accelerate the inference, the input can be broken down into tiles so that the DRAM traffic is minimized.
 As a proof-of-concept of this optimization, we divide a 1080p image into tiles of $400\times 300$ and perform a $400\times300\rightarrow800\times600$ SISR.
 The performance numbers for this tile are given in Table~\ref{hardwareRes}.
 Clearly, we need to do this inference at least $(1920/400)\times(1080/300)=17.28$ times to cover the entire input image.
 Hence, total inference time is given by (Performance for one tile $\times 17.28$) which comes out to about $21.77$ms or $\approx 46$FPS (nearly $8\times$ faster than FSRCNN: 6FPS vs. 46FPS).
 Note that, these are only approximate calculations.
 In the real-world, there will be (\textit{i}) boundary overhead when tiling image to maintain the functional correctness, and (\textit{ii}) other software overheads.
 However, since \armSRDOT-M5 network is not very deep, these overheads are not significant.
 This also brings us a little closer to 60FPS on a mobile-NPU when performing 1080p to 4K SISR.